dfyda/slothful-crud/docs/fundamentals/endpoints/read-browse.md

 ### Response Codes
 - **200 OK**: Returns a `PagedResults<T>` object containing the paginated list of DTOs.
-- **404 Not Found**: Returns a `NotFoundResult` if no items are found.
 - **400 Bad Request**: Returns a `BadRequestResult` if the request is invalid.

 ### Request Parameters
-The browse endpoint requires the `page` parameter in the path and an `query` parameter containing fields used for filtering the browsed list of objects.
-These fields are public properties of the domain class in a nullable form.
+The browse endpoint requires the `page` parameter in the path and a `query` parameter containing values used for filtering the browsed list of objects.
+These values map to public properties of the domain class in a nullable form.

 ### Additional Fields in Query Parameter
-- **Rows**: (ushort) Specifies the number of items on the paginated page.
+- **Rows**: (ushort) Specifies the requested page size used by pagination (`Skip/Take`).
 - **SortDirection**: (string) Specifies the sorting direction (accepted values: `asc`, `desc`).
 - **SortBy**: (string) Specifies the name of the class property to sort by.